Porsche 911 GT1: 911 GT1-98

 The GT1 '98 was set up with higher downforce in the race than the previous two years, which reduced its maximum speed to 310 km/h.
 However, in the 1998 Le Mans 24 Hours test days, the car hit 330 km/h on the Mulsanne Straight on a lower downforce setup.

 1999

 With Mercedes dominating FIA GT1 in 1998, all other entries including Porsche withdrew for the 1999 season.
 The GT1 class was cancelled, and the FIA GT Championship was contested with GT2 cars.
-Porsche could have entered at Le Mans, but chose not to try to defend the win of 1998 against the new entrants from other manufacturers.
+Having won the 1998 24 Hours of Le Mans, Porsche could have entered at Le Mans, but they opted not to try to defend their 1998 victory against the new entrants from other manufacturers.

-Champion Racing brought a 911 GT1 Evo to America to race in the American Le Mans Series, but was only allowed to do so as an LMP (Le Mans Prototypes) class entry, where it proved uncompetitive against actual prototypes such as the BMW V12 LMR.
+Champion Racing brought a 911 GT1 Evo to America to race in the American Le Mans Series, but was only allowed to do so as an LMP (Le Mans Prototype) class entry, where it proved uncompetitive against actual prototypes such as the BMW V12 LMR.